-Oats are technically a grain grown primarily for its seed to produce oatmeal, rolled oats and even feed for livestock populations that are fed grain instead of living off their natural diet of grass.
+Oats are technically a grain grown primarily for their seeds to produce oatmeal, rolled oats, and even feed for livestock.

 Compared to other grains, oats have a much higher tolerance for rain and are best grown in temperate regions.
 They’re considered an annual plant that can be planted in spring or fall.